Roads in Uzbekistan

 A list of roads in Uzbekistan.

 On July 2024, in a cabinet ruling, the latest set of road classification and numbers were finalized.
 In this ruling, the Soviet-era highway numbers were retained for "roads of international significance", but the road numbering was overhauled for "roads of state significance" and "roads of local significance".

-This superceded and annulled an earlier cabinet ruling from August 2010, which affirmed and documented the same 3 levels of roadway, but retained the codes from the Soviet era.
+This superseded and annulled an earlier cabinet ruling from August 2010, which affirmed and documented the same 3 levels of roadway, but retained the codes from the Soviet era.